Shiny Happy Houses Quilt Pattern

 Have fun with it!

-- at least 7 fat quarters for houses (you may want more for variety)
+- assorted prints for the appliques (get at least 7 fat quarters, but you’ll probably want more for variety)

-- at least 8 fat quarters for houses (you may want more for variety)
+- assorted prints for the appliques (get at least 8 fat quarters, but you’ll probably want more for variety)

-- 4 yards for backing (or 2 yards Cuddle Fleece)
+- 4 yards fabric for the quilt back (or 2 yards Cuddle Fleece)

-- at least 16 fat quarters for houses (you may want more for variety)
+- assorted prints for the appliques (get at least 16 fat quarters, but you’ll probably want more for variety)

-- 5 yards for backing (or 4 yards Cuddle Fleece)
+- 5 yards fabric for the quilt back (or 4 yards Cuddle Fleece)

 Other Materials